bysages/lens/README.md

 Lens is built with Nitro, which supports multiple deployment targets.
 For comprehensive deployment options and platform-specific configurations, please refer to the official [Nitro Deployment Guide](https://nitro.build/deploy).

-Nitro provides zero-config deployment for many platforms including:
+**⚠️ Platform Compatibility Notice:**

+This application requires a **persistent runtime environment** and **does not support serverless platforms** like:

-- Vercel
+- ❌ Vercel (Functions)
-- Cloudflare Workers/Pages
+- ❌ Cloudflare Workers/Pages
-- Netlify
+- ❌ Netlify Functions
-- AWS Lambda
+- ❌ AWS Lambda
-- Azure Functions
+- ❌ Azure Functions

+**✅ Recommended platforms for persistent runtime:**

+- Traditional VPS/Dedicated servers
+- Docker containers
+- Platform.sh
+- Render.com
+- DigitalOcean App Platform
-- And many more
+- Heroku
+- Any platform with persistent Node.js runtime

+**Note:** While Railway and Zeabur may work with Nixpacks, they are not officially supported by Nitro.
+Use at your own discretion.

 ### Nixpacks Deployment

-This project includes a `nixpacks.toml` configuration for seamless deployment on platforms that support Nixpacks (like Railway, Zeabur, etc.).
+This project includes Nixpacks configuration for seamless deployment on platforms that support it.
+For comprehensive Nixpacks usage and platform-specific configurations, please refer to the [official Nixpacks documentation](https://nixpacks.com/docs/getting-started).

+Nixpacks provides automatic deployment for platforms including:

+- Railway
+- Zeabur
+- Render.com
+- And other Nixpacks-compatible platforms

-The configuration includes:
+The included `nixpacks.toml` configuration provides:

 - **System Dependencies**: vips, chromium, fontconfig for image processing and screenshot capabilities
 - **Build Tools**: python3, gcc, gnumake for native module compilation